Minimum wage: History

-It was not until the 1890s that the first modern legislative attempts to regulate minimum wages were seen in New Zealand and Australia.
-The movement for a minimum wage was initially focused on stopping sweatshop labor and controlling the proliferation of sweatshops in manufacturing industries.
+It was not until the 1890s that the first modern legislative attempts to regulate minimum wages appeared in New Zealand and Australia.
+In 1896, the Australian state of Victoria introduced a Factory Act that established boards for setting minimum wages for people employed in industries known for sweating, such as meat, bread-making, furniture, and clothing.
+In Germany, a guaranteed minimum wage was introduced during the chancellorship of Leo von Caprivi.
+The movement for a minimum wage was initially focused on stopping sweatshop labor and curbing the proliferation of sweatshops in manufacturing industries.
 The sweatshops employed large numbers of women and young workers, paying them what were considered to be substandard wages.
-The sweatshop owners were thought to have unfair bargaining power over their employees, and a minimum wage was proposed as a means to make them pay fairly.
+The sweatshop owners were thought to have unfair bargaining power over their employees, and a minimum wage was proposed to ensure fair pay.
 Over time, the focus changed to helping people, especially families, become more self-sufficient.

 In the United States, the late 19th-century ideas for favoring a minimum wage also coincided with the eugenics movement.
 As a consequence, some economists at the time, including Royal Meeker and Henry Rogers Seager, argued for the adoption of a minimum wage not only to support the worker, but to support their desired semi- and skilled laborers while forcing the undesired workers (including the idle, immigrants, women, racial minorities, and the disabled) out of the labor market.
 The result, over the longer term, would be to limit the nondesired workers' ability to earn money and have families, and thereby, remove them from the economists' ideal society.